FezzedOne/FezzedTech/README.md

 # FezzedTech

 This mod includes scripts and tech that allow the use of my custom items as intended.
-For non-Steam downloads, see the release, and for `/spawnitem` commands, see the Discord server.
+For downloads, see the [releases](https://github.com/FezzedOne/FezzedTech/releases), and for `/spawnitem` commands, see the [Discord server](https://discord.gg/S46Gk2t).

 ## Requirements